AdobeDocs/commerce-admin.en/help/inventory-management/inventory-transfer.md

 ---
 # Transfer Inventory to Source

 Depending on the business needs and status of location, multi-source merchants often transfer product inventory from one source location to another.
-For example, you may be closing a warehouse location or no longer ship specific products from a location, moving all operations for those products to a new location.
+For example, you may be closing a warehouse location or no longer shipping specific products from a location, moving all operations for those products to a new location.

 This option allows you to select one or more products, the origin source to transfer inventory, and the destination source to receive quantities: